-For the period of 12 months following the date of this Base Prospectus copies of the following documents are available for viewing on the Issuer's website, www.landsbankinn.is (https://www.landsbankinn.is/bankinn/fjarfestatengsl/fjarmognun) and at the Issuer's registered office at Austurstræti 11, 155 Reykjavík, Iceland:
+For the period of 12 months following the date of this Base Prospectus copies of the following documents are available for viewing on the Issuer's website, www.landsbankinn.is/bankinn.is/bankinn.is/bankinn.is/bankinn/fjarfestatengsl/fjarmognun) and at the Issuer's registered office at Austurstræti 11, 155 Reykjavík, Iceland:

-- The Issuer's Articles of Association. - This Base Prospectus dated 15 April 2021. - The Audited Consolidated Financial Statements of the Issuer for the years 2020 and 2019 together with the audit reports prepared therewith. - The most recently published audited annual financial statements of the Issuer and the most recently published reviewed interim financial statements of the Issuer, in each case together with any audit or review reports prepared in connection therewith and the report of the Board of Directors and the CEO. - All issued Final Terms and any future Final Terms, supplements to this Base Prospectus and any other documents incorporated into this Base Prospectus by reference.
+- The Issuer's Articles of Association. - This Base Prospectus dated 12 May 2022. - The Audited Consolidated Financial Statements of the Issuer for the years 2021 and 2020 together with the audit reports prepared therewith. - The most recently published audited annual financial statements of the Issuer and the most recently published reviewed interim financial statements of the Issuer, in each case together with any audit or review reports prepared in connection therewith and the report of the Board of Directors and the CEO. - All issued Final Terms and any future Final Terms, supplements to this Base Prospectus and any other documents incorporated into this Base Prospectus by reference. - The Sustainable Finance Framework - The applicable Second party opinion from Sustainalytics at any given time